 The player with the First Player marker shifts everything on their cooldown track down one number.
 Then the other player does the same.
 Things that shift off the 1 return to play.
-When shifting off of the cooldown track, characters return to your starting area, ability tokens return to your ability token pool, and item cards return to the characters holding those items.
+Characters return to your starting area, ability tokens return to your ability token pool, and item cards return to the characters holding those items.